wb8tyw/D-Rats/README.md

 If you run the 'towncrier build' command by accident, you will need revert the local changes that it makes to your checked out git repository.

-Normally a git tag wtih a PEP-440 compliant version will be created before the python package build procedure is run, and you would check out that commit for doing the build.
+Normally a git tag with a PEP-440 compliant version will be created before the python package build procedure is run, and you would check out that commit for doing the build.